STORY #1: LITTLE RED

-So, quick background-byte: the story's been told in different ways, through different centuries, in different countries under different names, and it's origins - they claim - can be traced back to 10th century Europe (and even then it'll be way older than that, as all tales always are).
+So, quick background-bite: the story's been told in different ways, through different centuries, in different countries under different names, and it's origins - they claim - can be traced back to 10th century Europe (and even then it'll be way older than that, as all tales always are).
 The versions we tend to know are the ones written by Charles Perrault and those big bad Brothers Grimm.
 You know the one - girl's given cap and cake, gifts for granny, long walk through woods, meets weird wolf, bit of granny gobbling and then Little Red gets it - and is rescued if you're not a fan of the French version!)
 I, personally, favour the approach of an earlier Italian version of the tale, The False Grandmother / La finta nonna in which our Little Red uses cunning and courage to beat the wolf and emerge victorious, and there's also an older version where a scary werewolf ties Little Red to himself with string and she insists she needs to pee before proceeding only to skip nimbly off to freedom after she's tied the end around something else!
 Perrault got all moralistic at the end of his story to make strong points about what well-bred ladies should and shouldn't be doing, and the Grimms seemed keen to limit our girl to a relatively passive role with the final arrival of a strapping wood-bashing man to the rescue.
 Generally, its a tale used to teach all sorts of lessons and I feel it fits the current climate with its clear contrast between the safe world and the danger that lurks beyond.
 In short, it gives us a little bit to think about - that can be, or not be, about the virus affecting us all.

 ACTIVITIES FOR YOUNG CHILDREN FOR EARLY YEARS / KEY STAGE 1 (0-7 years):